Koverse/documentation/docs/source/dev/analytics/spark_sql_transform.rst

 +--------------------------------------------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------+
 | static org.apache.spark.sql.types.StructType                       | createSqlSchema(FlatCollectionSchema collectionSchema)                                                                                                                                   | cGiven a flat collection schema, create s Spark SQL Struct type, which the SQL schema.                                                                |
 +--------------------------------------------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------+

+See the :ref:`Addons` section for information about building an addon that contains a class that uses the Koverse Spark SQL API.

 **For a reference of the supported query syntax in the Spark Java SQL see:**